TomographicImaging/CIL/README.md

 #### Build CIL

 A C++ compiler is required to build the source code.
-Let's suppose that the user is in the source directory, then the following commands should work:
+Let's suppose that the user is in the source directory, then the following command should work:

 ```sh
 pip install -e .
 > [!NOTE]
 > You need to have a **working compiler** on your system, such as Visual Studio on Windows, GCC on Linux and XCode on MacOS.